 To test this metric, we used these coolers regularly for months.
 We've been testing and retesting soft coolers for years to combine all this information.
 We've loaded them with beer, and we've filled them with picnic contents.
 We took them to beach days and on kayak trips.
 We asked our friends to use them and evaluate them.
 We gauged the ease of zipping any cooler with a zipper.
 We experimented with coolers of different shapes and sizes, noting how easy or difficult each one was to fit all kinds of different possible foods and beverages inside.
 We also evaluated extra pockets and organizational features they may or may not have to make your cooler experience even, well, cooler.

 Portability comes down to weight and handles or straps.
-Smaller coolers or less-filled bags are lighter, so we did our best to leave capacity out of this metric.
-Instead, we considered the capacity vs. weight of each option.
-We checked out the handles and straps of every model we tested.
+Smaller coolers or less-filled bags are lighter, so we did our best to leave sheer capacity out of this metric.
+Instead, we considered the capacity vs. weight of each option and the design elements that make each more or less pleasant to carry.
+We examined the handles and straps of every model we tested.
 We judged the overall shape and rigidity as they pressed against us en route to our various destinations.
 And we carried them everywhere.
 From the car to the picnic table, a few blocks down to the neighbor's house, across the beach to the sunny spot, and up trails to reach summits.

 Testing the durability of an item meant to last years in just a few months is a tall order, but we're up for the challenge.
 Not only did we use each contender in 'normal' ways, but we also beat them up to see how they stood up to the challenge.
 We yanked on handles and zippers.
 We dragged them through sand and mud and left them out in the rain.
 We tossed them haphazardly and dropped them on rough surfaces.
 In essence, we did all the things you'd typically try not to do but could happen anyway.
 We also inspected each cooler for suspect construction or flaws.
 And to widen our pool of users, we scoured the internet for other people's complaints and noted those too.